 PY 531.
 Psychological Testing.
 Basic principles of construction, administration and interpretation of psychological tests.
 Considerations in the use of tests in various settings.
-Prerequisite: PY 271 or PY 571 or QM 257 or SO 242; or consent of instructor.
 (3)

 PY 555.
 Health Psychology.
 Applications of psychology which contribute to the promotion of health and the prevention of disease through behavior change in health enhancing directions.
 Topics to be covered include health promotion and wellness, psychosomatic illness, risk factor identification, and disease prevention, and career opportunities in health psychology for administrators, service providers, and consultants.
 (3)